Phonics and Reading

 We use a programme called Read, Write, Inc to teach phonics to children from Reception up to Year 2.
 Read, Write, Inc (RWI) is a synthetic phonics programme which is implemented consistently and and rigorously to ensure all children learn to read by the end of Key Stage 1.

 Through the RWI programme, children learn how to blend letter sounds together to read and write confidently and fluently.
 All children from Reception to Year 2 have been individually assessed and placed into small ability groups.
-Each group is led by either a teacher or teaching assistant who has been on a two day training programme to deliver the programme.
+Each group is led by either a teacher or teaching assistant who has been trained to deliver the programme.

 When using RWI to read, the children will: